Property Market Changing – Buying and Selling

 Bridging Loan

 If you would like to buy a property prior to selling your existing home, then you might want to consider a bridging loan.
 These are short-term loans, that allow you buy a new property, prior to you selling the existing one.
-You may need to to make monthly repayments on two seperate home loans, at the same time, which could cost alot.
+You may need to to make monthly repayments on two separate home loans, at the same time, which could cost a lot.
 Your Mortgage Adviser can offer options to get the best deal and structure for this.

 Bridging Home Loan